 // Simulate fetching the signature from your backend

-const signature = 'your-signature-from-backend' // Replace with your own logic to get the signature
+const signature = 'YOUR-SIGNATURE-HERE' // Replace with your own logic to get the signature

 const orbitalElement = document.getElementById('orbital')